 Plants can be grown inside or outside; if grown outside, the plants must be out of public view.
 Some cities or counties restrict the sale of recreational marijuana, but this restriction does not limit household growing.
 Homegrown cannabis is for personal consumption only and cannot be sold or given to someone in exchange for something of value.

-The ability to grow your own marijuana is not absolute: If you are leasing your home, the landlord can restrict the property from being used in the cultivation cannabis.
-Federal law prohibits growing of marijuana within 1,000 feet of a school, even if it is on private property.
+The ability to grow your own cannabis plants is not absolute: If you are leasing your home, the landlord can restrict the property from being used in the cultivation of cannabis.
+Federal law prohibits growing the plant within 1,000 feet of a school, even if it is on private property.
 While growing at home is legal, processing the plant into a concentrate without a state-compliant facility is illegal and could be dangerous.

 While it is legal to possess cannabis in almost any location in the state, the use/consumption of cannabis in Oregon is restricted to private property.
 Use includes smoking, vaping, eating, or drinking a cannabis product.
 Private property includes personal residences and may include temporary lodging such as hotels, provided that it is permitted by the property owner.
 However, public areas of a hotel or apartment complex include hallways, lobbies, or pools.
 There is no public consumption or consumption on property that is open to the public, such as such as streets, sidewalks, parks, bars or restaurants at the time of this publishing.
 It is being considered for the 2019 legislative session.